Rethinking the Trust Region in LLM Reinforcement Learning: Broader Evaluation

 Our proposed method consistently demonstrates superior \textbf{stability} and \textbf{efficiency} across all five large-scale experiments.
 Specifically, DPPO optimizes rewards at a significantly faster speed than the GRPO-ClipHigher baseline and achieves better converged performance, providing empirical validation for the motivations discussed in \Cref{sec:method_limitations}.
 While all baseline methods frequently exhibit training instability or catastrophic collapse (e.g., CISPO in MoE~Base without R3 and GRPO-ClipHigher in MoE~Thinking), our approach maintains a remarkably stable training process.

 Rollout router replay (R3) is widely considered a necessary technique for stabilizing RL training in MoE models~\citep{ma2025stabilizing, zheng2025stabilizing, liu2025deepseek}.
 However, as illustrated in \Cref{fig:main_base}, our DPPO variants (\textit{without} R3) even consistently \textbf{outperform the R3-enhanced baselines}, which underscores the superior training efficiency and inherent stability of the DPPO framework.
+Furthermore, incorporating R3 yields additional gains for DPPO, suggesting that the benefits of R3 and DPPO are largely orthogonal.
 We provide additional detailed results and extended discussions in Appendix~\ref{appendix:extended_main_results}.